Welcome

 Starting Off & Progression

-For an aspiring mage to begin their journey, they must seek out a patron and form a pact.
+For an aspiring mage to begin their journey, they must seek out a member of a patron's retinue and form a pact.
 The exact process varies on the patron, but it usually involves agreeing to do certain tasks or fulfill general missions of the patron in exchange for power: once forged, the mage becomes partially linked to their patron, able to draw on their power to learn new spells and, assuming they stay in their good graces, grow their anima pool.

 The life of a mage is not without sacrifice.
-Devoting oneself to the fickle and unstable energies of the arcane requires focus that could have gone elsewhere, and so as a mage grows their anima pool, they lose Feat slots (both for normal feats and mythical feats) that they could have otherwise used.
-Continuing to grow your power involves further sacrifice, and stronger mages must take Hindrances as they progress, and consume some amount of XP for each level they advance.
+Devoting oneself to the fickle and unstable energies of the arcane requires focus that could have gone elsewhere, and so as a mage grows their anima pool, they lose Feat slots (both for normal feats and Fable feats) that they could have otherwise used.
+Continuing to grow your power involves further sacrifice, and stronger mages must take Arcane Hindrances as they progress along with consuming some amount of XP for each level they advance.

 The exact method of progressing to a more dedicated mage varies per patron and is listed on the patron's page.
 Generally the process involves a certain amount of time at a mage's current level, and fulfilling requests of their patron.
 It's important to remember that mages don't have to progress to the highest levels: staying with a relatively small anima pool and training in other areas as well is entirely feasible.